DaoudPiracha/Blog/_posts/2017-08-25-airbnb-price-predictor.markdown

 tags: [AI, Data Science, Python]
 author: Daoud # Add name author (optional)
 ---
+This project won me my first hackathon prize.

-We made a deep learning algorithm that provides a suggested price for potential Airbnb listings in Montreal based on historic prices and Local Logic API data.
+My team made a deep learning algorithm that provides a suggested price for potential Airbnb listings in Montreal based on historic prices and Local Logic API data.
 Local Logic gave ratings for  ratings for amenties, restaurants etc and so was helpful in finding additional location specific features.

 Overall we were accurate to within $10 on our testing dataset.